metric-space/keypoints-detector-JAX/README.md

 ## What is this ?

-While working on porting code [here](https://github.com/AliaksandrSiarohin/first-order-model) from pytorch to JAX & equinox I was curious to know whether the keypoint extractor as is could be trained on the [CelebA dataset]() to infer keypoints on human faces
+While working on porting code [here](https://github.com/AliaksandrSiarohin/first-order-model) from pytorch to JAX & equinox I was curious to know whether the keypoint extractor as is could be trained on the [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to infer keypoints on human faces

-Turns out the answer is yes
+Turns out the answer is yes (these are evals, red are true keypoints and green dots are predicted)

 ![eval](./resources/eval/eval_10.png)
 ![eval-10](./resources/eval/eval_23.png)
 ![eval-20](./resources/eval/eval_34.png)

+Not bad for about 100 steps of training and 18000 split 8:2 between training and eval (takes about 10 minutes on a machines for 3060 Nvidia GPU)

+The interesting part of this is the [Hourglass architecture]() with a convolution head

 ## How to run